davisjam/davisjam.github.io/_pages/home.md

 ## 2024

+- One paper accepted to **JSS'24**: Failure analysis and engineering patterns for trust and safety on social media platforms.
+Congrats to Geoff for sharing your MSc thesis with the world (and to co-author Trey)!
 - One education research paper accepted to **EJEE'24**: Fostering Systems Thinking through Engineering Study Abroad Programs.
 Congrats to Desen and the RSAP team!
 - At a **Dagstuhl 2024** (regex matching & indexing), I gave a talk on "Regular Expression Denial of Service: Past, Present, and Future".
 - One paper accepted to **ASE'24**: applying LLMs to conduct software failure analysis from news articles.
 Congrats to Dharun and the team!